 Some good choices of healthy fats:

 - Peanut Butter

 It’s smart to do what you can to get the most out of your CBD product.
 One way to do so is by consuming a high fatty snack when you take CBD.

 How to take CBD and Highest CBD Bioavailability

 Choosing the right product all depends on what the user is trying to achieve.
 Do you prefer to go with the product with the highest bioavailability, or do you prefer to go with that specific product because you like that consumption method?

-Although we don’t recommend any smoking or vaping during this time of age, if you’re looking for the CBD product with the highest bioavailability, then it would be smoking hemp.
+Although we don’t recommend any smoking or vaping during this age, if you’re looking for the CBD product with the highest bioavailability, it would be smoking hemp.
 If you’re looking for the easiest consumption method of CBD, it would be softgels or edibles.